-Be sure all people are clear of the outboard motor when tilting up and down, also be careful Not to pinch any body parts between the drive unit and engine bracket.
+- Be sure all people are clear of the outboard motor when tilting up and down, also be careful not to pinch any body parts between the drive unit and engine bracket. - Tighten the air vent screw and place the fuel cock in the closed position if the outboard motor will be tilted for more than a few minutes.
+Otherwise fuel may leak.